 Subpopulation FPR / TPR

-This time, lets use CreditScore dataset to compute FPR and TPR: This dataset gathers personal data to different customers.
-At the end it tells us if a given customer will default to pay a credit.
+Let's use CreditScore dataset to compute FPR and TPR over man and woman.
+This dataset gathers personal data from different customers, in order to say if a given customer will default to pay a credit.

 Now we want to know how fair is this ensemble predictor is performing using FPR and TPR metrics.
 We can actually do it very easily and quickly with Kafkanator.
 First the imports :